pauloacs/DLbuoyantPisoFoam/train_SM_test_case/generate_data/README.md

       ```

 3. **Run Simulations**:
+    - Install the buoyantPimpleFoam_write with
+      ```bash
+      cd buoyantPimpleFoam_write/
+      wmake
+      ```
+    	(The buoyantPimpleFoam_write was created to write all the necessary fields)
-    - Execute all the simulations and store the flow fields as VTK files.
+    - Execute all the simulations (under simulation_data/*) and store the flow fields as VTK files.

 4. **Create HDF5 Dataset**:
     - Run the following script to gather data from all simulation cases and create an HDF5 dataset: